 Giving Tuesday falls on the Tuesday right after Thanksgiving.
 The idea is to have a day for giving thanks (Thanksgiving), followed by two days for deals (Black Friday and Cyber Monday), and then there is a day dedicated to giving back (Giving Tuesday!).

-Giving Tuesday provides a unique opportunity for your organization to engage with donors, partners, and volunteers – and hopefully raise some money!
-To get the most out of your Giving Tuesday strategy, we recommend implementing these seven strategies:
+Giving Tuesday provides a unique opportunity for your organization to engage with donors, partners, and volunteers – and hopefully, raise some money!
+To get the most out of your Giving Tuesday strategy, we recommend implementing these six strategies:

 - Set a giving goal

 Decide how much money your organization wants to raise on Giving Tuesday and what the money raised will go toward funding.
-Once you decide your goals, share them with your supporters!
-Donors want to know where their money is going and the difference it will make.
+Once you decide on your goals, share them with your supporters!
+Donors want to know where their money is going and the difference it will make for the individuals your organization serves.
 This strategy will also help build excitement throughout the day as you creep closer and closer to your day’s goal.

 - Focus on new donors

 Giving Tuesday is a great opportunity to engage with new donors, no matter the size of the gift!
-Use messaging that clearly illustrates your mission and work for individuals who may not know much about your organization.
-Talk about the importance of your services and your impact in the community.
+Use messaging that clearly illustrates your mission and work for those potential donors who may not know much about your organization.
+Talk about the importance of your services and your impact on the community.
 Include options for gifts as small as $5 on your donation pages to get new supporters in the door.

-- Engage millennials Giving Tuesday is a very social and hashtag friendly day of giving (perfect for the current times when in-person donor meetings or events are unrealistic).
-It may not connect with all donors (which is why Giving Tuesday should only be one piece of your year-end giving campaign), but it is a perfect opportunity to get millennials excited about your mission AND sharing your campaign.
+Giving Tuesday is a very social and hashtag-friendly day of giving.
+It may not connect with all donors (which is why Giving Tuesday should only be one piece of your year-end giving campaign – learn more about how to diversify your fundraising strategy with our toolkits here), but it is a perfect opportunity to get millennials excited about your mission AND sharing your campaign.

 - Implement peer-to-peer fundraising